ymeine/atpackager/lib/contentProviders/readme.md

 As its name stands, a content provider is something that is able to retrieve the content of a given object.

-In our case, content providers deal with Source file objects, and with binary and text content.
+In our case, content providers deal with Source File objects, and with binary and text content.

 # Interface of a content provider